ereid7/go-react-chat/README.md

 ## GoLang and ReactJS Chat Web Application

-A WIP project to create a simple chat room experience in the browser.
+A web development project to create a simple chat room experience in the browser using React w/ GoLang.
 The application can handle safe concurrent communication in Go with gorilla/websocket.

 ## Running Locally